 Election Day Registration – Individuals may register and

-vote on Election Day in the Registrar of Voters Office if they meet the
+vote on Election Day (November 8, 2016 from 6 am to 8 pm) in the Registrar of Voters Office if they meet the

-eligibility requirements for voting and are not all ready registered to vote in
+eligibility requirements for voting and are not already registered to vote in

 the municipality.
 A current valid ID and proof of current residential address

 To enroll in any party in Connecticut:

 - As a new elector you should complete LINE 9 of the voter registration application.

 - You may also enroll or change your party affiliation at any time by filling out a voter application card and checking the box marked "Party Enrollment Change".